Adrian Sampson: Chicago Cubs

-In May 2021, Sampson signed a minor league contract with the Chicago Cubs organization.
-In AAA, he was 4-5 with a 4.96 ERA.
+On May 10, 2021, Sampson signed a minor league contract with the Chicago Cubs organization.
+With the Triple-A Iowa Cubs, he was 4-5 with a 4.96 ERA.
 On August 18, his contract was selected by the Cubs.
 Sampson pitched to a 2.80 ERA with 28 strikeouts in 10 appearances with Chicago.
 On November 5, Sampson was outrighted off of the 40-man roster.

-He returned to the organization, signing a minor league contract in March 2022.
+Sampson returned to the Cubs organization, signing a minor league contract on March 19, 2022.
 On May 10, he was designated for assignment, and subsequently claimed via waivers by the Seattle Mariners three days later.
-Though Sampson was assigned to the Tacoma Rainiers, he did not play for the team before being designated for assignment a second time on May 21.
+Though Sampson was assigned to the Triple-A Tacoma Rainiers, he did not play for the team before being designated for assignment a second time on May 21.
 He cleared waivers and was sent outright to Triple-A on May 24, but rejected the outright assignment a day later and elected free agency.
-On May 31, 2022, Sampson signed a minor league deal with the Chicago Cubs.
+On May 31, Sampson re-signed with the Cubs on a minor league contract.
+On June 16, Sampson was selected back to the active roster.
+He made 21 appearances (19 starts) for Chicago in 2022, pitching to a 4–5 record and 3.11 ERA with 73 strikeouts in 104 1/3 innings of work.

 On November 18, 2022, Sampson signed a one-year, $1.9 million contract with the Cubs, avoiding arbitration.
+In spring training in 2023, Sampson competed with Hayden Wesneski for the fifth starter role behind Marcus Stroman, Jameson Taillon, Drew Smyly, and Justin Steele.
+He was optioned to Triple-A Iowa on March 25, 2023, after manager David Ross announced Wesneski had won the job.
+Sampson made two starts for Iowa before undergoing a meniscal debridement surgery on his right knee on May 7.
+He was placed on the 60-day injured list on May 15.
+On July 24, Sampson was activated from the injured list.
+However, upon his activation, he was promptly removed from the 40–man roster and sent outright to Triple–A Iowa.

+On August 1, 2023, the Cubs traded Sampson, Manuel Rodríguez, and international free agent bonus pool space to the Tampa Bay Rays in exchange for Josh Roberson.
+Sampson did not appear for the organization and was released two days later.

+Texas Rangers (second stint)

+On February 13, 2024, Sampson signed a minor league contract to return to the Texas Rangers organization.
+He made 28 appearances (27 starts) for the Triple-A Round Rock Express, compiling an 8-10 record and 5.64 ERA with 120 strikeouts across 137 1/3 innings pitched.
+Sampson elected free agency following the season on November 4.

+Washington Nationals

+On May 6, 2025, Sampson signed a minor league contract with the Washington Nationals.
+He elected free agency on November 6.